bbadzioch/MTH309_F2019/docs/ubx.md

  **1)** Visit the  the website [learning.buffalo.edu](https://learning.buffalo.edu).

-**2)** If this website shows that you are already signed in, i.e. your UBIT name is displayed in the upper right corner, click on your UBIT name, and from the menu which will appear select **Dashboard**, and then **View Course**.
+**2)** If this website shows that you are already signed in (i.e. your UBIT name is displayed in the upper right corner) click on your UBIT name, and from the menu which will appear select **Dashboard**, and then **View Course**.

 **3)** If you are not signed in, click on the **Sign in** button.
 On the next page click on